SHADOWBRINGERS SPOILERS: This fanfic takes place right after the events of Qitana Ravel, after Emet helps Y'shtola from another dip in the lifestream.

 In full view, Emet-Selch spread his arms, as if in surrender, a small sardonic grin quirking his lips.
 Caught.

 But for all of the melodrama, he did not offer an explanation nor answer.
-And so, content to let the silence drag, all Miso’no could think was: please don’t monolgue, please don’t monologue, please don’t monologue…
+And so, as the silence lingered, all Miso’no could think was: please don’t monolgue, please don’t monologue, please don’t monologue…

-But as the silence between them dragged on, as ice in spring, the grin soon melted away (good, she thought) and Emet-Selch once again looked thoroughly annoyed.
+Unfortunately, one of them was not so content with the quiet chasm between them, and as ice in hot tea, the grin soon melted away (good, she thought) and Emet-Selch once again reverted to his default expression and looked thoroughly annoyed.

-Miso could not fathom how her lack of reaction to his humourous little display merited the same level of annoyed as he had seemed when explaining how much defeating the lightwardens had set back his plans for the rejoining.
+Miso could not fathom how her lack of reaction to his humourous little display merited the same level of annoyed as he had shown when explaining how much defeating the Lightwardens had set back his plans for the rejoining.
 But it would seem the Ascian had one level of annoyed and it was thoroughly regardless of the level of the offense.

 He drew breath to speak (do Ascians need to breathe?) but Miso was quicker: “So is that it?
-You got a peak of ‘Shtola earlier and you wanted to watch?”
+You got a peak of ‘Shtola earlier, bared for all to see, and you wanted to watch?”

-She hadn’t realized it but Miso had closed the distance between them, an accusing finger prodding him right in the chest.
+She hadn’t realized she had done it but Miso took several brisk paces, closing the distance between them, an accusing finger prodding him right in the chest.
 He at least had the decency to look genuinely taken aback.

 And then… he laughed.
 A lot.